2019 Nissan Altima First Review

 This is a great time to buy a midsize sedan.
-While manufacturers have shifted their focus to ever-expanding portfolios of crossover SUVs, midsize sedans have become roomier, more fuel efficient and, in many cases, sportier.
+While manufacturers have shifted their focus to ever-expanding portfolios of SUVs, midsize sedans have become roomier, more fuel efficient and, in many cases, sportier.
 Following the introductions of the all-new Honda Accord and Toyota Camry last year comes the all-new 2019 Nissan Altima.
-The new Nissan offers two new engines, including an innovative turbocharged 4-cylinder that replaces the previous model’s V6.
+The new Altima offers two new engines, including an innovative turbocharged 4-cylinder that replaces the previous model’s V6.
 Its sportier attitude makes the new Altima a blast to drive, and the addition of an all-wheel-drive option gives the Nissan midsize sedan newfound all-season appeal.

 Just like putting up a new building, an all-new car’s strengths start at the foundation.
-In the case of the Nissan Altima, that foundation enjoys less weight than past models, credited to the use of more high-strength steel.
-Nissan also made the Altima’s platform lower, longer and wider, bringing down the center of gravity and making the car more planted on the road.
+In the case of the 2019 Nissan Altima, that foundation enjoys less weight than past models, credited to the use of more high-strength steel.
+Nissan also made the new Altima’s platform lower, longer and wider, bringing down the center of gravity and making the car more planted on the road.
 When the engineers worked on the chassis, they prioritized how sharp and accurate the Altima feels.
 They worked on how the rack-mounted electric power steering responds to driver input.
 They updated the continuously variable automatic transmission (CVT), which is available with paddle shifters on the SR model.
 They added Intelligent Ride Control to smooth the ride over bumps, and Intelligent Trace Control that can apply brakes to keep the car going in the right direction when cornering.

 On the road

-How does all of this new technology work on the road?
-We started with the SR trim level, which has different suspension tuning, paddle shifters, and 19-inch wheels, and uses the VC-T engine.
+How does all this new technology work on the road?
+We started with the Altima SR trim level, which has sportier suspension tuning, paddle shifters, and 19-inch wheels, and uses the VC-T engine.
 Power comes on quickly and with ease, and response from a stop is excellent.
 As a side note, a version of this engine also powers the Infiniti QX50 SUV.
-The Altima’s version has 20 fewer horsepower than in the QX50.
+The Nissan Altima’s version has 20 fewer horsepower than in the QX50.
 The VC-T’s engine sounds a bit unrefined, and while that may not be a perfect fit for a luxury vehicle, it complements the Altima’s newfound sporty attitude.
 The CVT’s paddle shifters encourage the driver to get more involved in the process, but if you don’t put the Altima in Sport mode – check out the little button on the bottom front of the transmission shifter for that – it’ll go back to Drive within a few seconds.
 The ride is tuned slightly firmer in the SR, and handling is quite good.
 It isn’t as good as the segment-best Mazda6, but the SR’s handling makes the Altima confident and competent on twisty roads.
-We spent time in the Altima Platinum Edition One, the only Altima to come standard with the VC-T engine, and found the ride comfortable on an extended drive down the California coast.
+We also spent time in the new Altima Platinum Edition One, the only Altima to come standard with the VC-T engine, and found the ride comfortable on an extended drive down the California coast.
 The ride does feel firmer than in other midsize sedans.
 Also noteworthy are the Altima’s seats.
 Nissan already had excellent seats, but these have added bolstering compared to those in the prior Altima.
 They are comfortable and supportive, there were no feelings of fatigue or achiness after several hours behind the wheel.
 These are arguably the best seats you can get in a midsize sedan.

 New looks, new interior

 If an Altima is on your shopping list, it’ll be fairly easy to tell the 2019 from the previous model.
 It has a lower, hunkered-down stance, plus new chiseled lines and a smoother, sharper nose.
-The biggest styling difference: a new angular C-pillar design that’s reminiscent the big-brother Maxima.
+The biggest styling difference: a new angular C-pillar design that’s reminiscent of big-brother Maxima.

-The Altima comes with a wide array of safety features, many of which are included in Nissan’s Safety Shield 360 suite.
+The 2019 Nissan Altima comes with a wide array of safety features, many of which are included in Nissan’s Safety Shield 360 suite.
 Many safety features are standard, including 10 airbags, automatic emergency braking, and intelligent forward-collision warning.
-Move up to the SR, and you receive rear cross-traffic alert and blind-spot warning.
-SV and higher trims add pedestrian detection to the auto emergency braking, plus rear auto braking, lane-departure warning, and ProPILOT Assist, a driver assistance system that uses adaptive cruise control and cameras to keep the Altima centered in the lane and a safe distance from the car ahead.
+Move up to the Altima SR, and you receive rear cross-traffic alert and blind-spot warning.
+Altima SV and higher trims add pedestrian detection to the auto emergency braking, plus rear auto braking, lane-departure warning, and ProPILOT Assist, a driver assistance system that uses adaptive cruise control and cameras to keep the Altima centered in the lane and a safe distance from the car ahead.
 It’s an effective system, and the braking and the lane-centering system worked quite well.
 If we had one wish, it would be the ability to adjust how quickly the Altima accelerates to return to freeway speed after a stop.
 It’s a tough balance to find, especially in traffic, but if you have too much space ahead of you on a busy freeway in a big city, someone will inevitably dive into that spot.
 ProPILOT Assist is the only way you can get adaptive cruise control on the new Altima.

 The other big news on the Altima safety front is the availability of all-wheel drive.
 Nissan makes this available on any Altima that’s equipped with the 2.5-liter 4-cylinder, making this an easy-to-attain option, not something that’s reserved for the top-of-the-line models.
 For an extra $1,350 you get a system that adjusts torque distribution as the situation calls for it.
 It offers a 50:50 front/rear power-divide ratio on initial acceleration, a 100:0 ratio for better fuel economy, and a 30:70 ratio when cornering.
 It also comes with hill-start assist.